Introduction to Library and Computing Services for New and Visiting Faculty

 Your network account (including email) will be created automatically once all your paperwork is turned in to Human Resources and they have entered you in the system as an active employee.
 The details will be emailed to your supervisor and/or the staff assistant in your department.

-Note that if you would like to use our online learning management system, PROWL, for your classes, you will need to log in with a CC network account.
+Note that if you would like to use our online learning management system, Canvas, for your classes, you will need to log in with a CC network account.

 Colorado College can provide you with a loaner computer for up to 1 block.
-If you would like a loaner computer, please contact the Help Desk at x6449 to request one.
+If you would like a loaner computer, please contact the ITS: Solutions Center at x6449 to request one.

 Connecting Personal Laptops to the Campus Network